Furphy History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Furphy comes from the Irish Gaelic name "O Foirbhithe," pronounced "furvihe," from the Gaelic adjective meaning "perfect" or "complete."

 The surname Furphy was first found in County Louth (Irish: Lú) the smallest county in Ireland, located on the East coast, in the Province of Leinster, where Patrick O'Fewrthy, was noted in 1428 when he incurred excommunication at Armagh for an unrepentant injury to the property of the Abbey of Knock, County Louth.

 Early History of the Furphy family

-Another 99 words (7 lines of text) covering the years 1602, 1664 and 1841 are included under the topic Early Furphy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Furphy research.
+Another 50 words (4 lines of text) covering the years 1602, 1664 and 1841 are included under the topic Early Furphy History in all our PDF Extended History products and printed products wherever possible.

 Furphy Spelling Variations

 Spelling variations of this family name include: Furphy, O'Furphy, Furfey, Furpey, O'Furfuye, O'Fuorphy and many more.

 Early Notables of the Furphy family (pre 1700)